Sage-Bionetworks/BridgeExporterIntegrationTests/README.md

 Integration test for Bridge Exporter

 ## Note
-This Integ test will take nearly 60 mins to complete.
+This Integ test will take about 20 mins to complete.